Clay Classes, Memberships & Community Studio

 CLASS DESCRIPTION

 Learn the skills necessary to make handmade, functional ceramics or build on your past wheel throwing knowledge.
 In this class students learn step by step how to throw successfully from start to finish.
 Each class will begin with an in depth wheel demonstration highlighting various pitfalls, solutions, and proper body mechanics.
 As students practice, they will receive one-on-one guidance and correction at the wheel.
 We will discuss methods for trimming, techniques for handles, and of course glazing!
-This class it is for all levels and Joe will work with each individual to progress their skills based on their experience and current skill level.
+This class is for all levels and Joe will work with each individual to progress their skills based on their experience and current skill level.
 This class is hands on.
 Come prepared to get dirty and make work!

 LOGISTICS